yyl/ComputeSimilarity/README.md

 ### Why #hashtag?

-It is unlike normal document similarity
+It unlikes normal document similarity

 - hashtags themselves provide little information, one has to find good source of texts to represent them